lab596/civiform/Dev-guide-&-standards.md

 # Technology overview

-The UAT is built on [Play Framework](https://www.playframework.com/) in Java, and backed by a [PostgreSQL](https://www.postgresql.org/) database.
+CiviForm is built on [Play Framework](https://www.playframework.com/) in Java, and backed by a [PostgreSQL](https://www.postgresql.org/) database.

 ## Views

-Instead of the default templating language for Play (Twirl), UAT uses the [J2Html](https://j2html.com/) Java library to render HTML.
+Instead of the default templating language for Play (Twirl), CiviForm uses the [J2Html](https://j2html.com/) Java library to render HTML.

 All view classes should extend [`BaseHtmlView`](https://github.com/seattle-uat/civiform/blob/main/universal-application-tool-0.0.1/app/views/BaseHtmlView.java), which has some helpful common tag helper methods.
-Its `makeCsrfTokenInputTag` must be added to all UAT forms.
+Its `makeCsrfTokenInputTag` must be added to all CiviForm forms.

 [`ViewUtils`](https://github.com/seattle-uat/civiform/blob/main/universal-application-tool-0.0.1/app/views/ViewUtils.java) is a utility class for accessing stateful view dependencies.